AstunTechnology/ssdidocs/docs/ssdi_adminguidance.rst

 At the top right of the page there are the following options:

 * Analyze all records
-* Remove all - *this will permanently remove all links and status history* (a confirmation prompt will be displayed)
+* Remove all- *this will permanently remove all links and status history* (a confirmation prompt will be displayed)
 * Download (CSV)

 The links can be filtered by Group, Published in that group (only published records in a group) and Choose a selection (Editor board or Search app selection)